 After the October deadline, application files are reviewed.
-A complete file must contain a University of Utah Office Admissions Application and a PTCAS Application- both marked complete by deadline.
+A complete file must contain a PTCAS Application marked complete by deadline.
 If the file is complete, then the application is reviewed to determine eligibility, based upon completion of all prerequisite coursework with a “C” or better, a minimum GPA (both cumulative and prerequisite) of 3.0 and the progression of a bachelor’s degree to be completed by the start of our program.

-Once eligibility is determined, each student's file will be audited, reviewed and scored on an individual basis by the Admissions Committee in the Department of Physical Therapy.
-The top 120 scores are invited to interview.
+Once eligibility is determined, each student's file will be audited, reviewed and scored on an individual basis by the Admissions Committee in the Doctor of Physical Therapy program.

-Interview scores are then compiled and collated with the written review scores.
-Admission to the program is offered to the top candidates.
-Because there are a greater number of well-qualified applicants than the Department is able to accommodate, there is competition for the 48 seats available and although well-qualified, some applicants are not able to be admitted.
+Written review scores are then collated and admission to the program is offered to top candidates.
+Because there are a greater number of well-qualified applicants than the Department is able to accommodate, there is competition for the 118 seats available (50 SLC Residential, 18 St. George Residential, and 50 Hybrid) and although well-qualified, some applicants are not able to be admitted.
 Qualified applicants who do not receive an initial offer of admission may be offered an alternate spot.
 Alternates will be offered admission should a spot become available.
 We do not maintain a waiting list from year to year.
 If a student is not selected for admission, the student will need to reapply the following year.

-The Department of Physical Therapy at the University of Utah is committed to policies of equal opportunity and nondiscrimination on the basis of race, national origin, sex, or age.
+The Department of Physical Therapy and Athletic Training at the University of Utah is committed to policies of equal opportunity and nondiscrimination on the basis of race, national origin, sex, or age.
 No preference is given to in-state vs. out-of-state applicants, national vs international status, or student source of funding.

 The actual acceptance of those students selected is contingent on the following:

-- Verification of completion of all courses requirements, including prerequisite courses and bachelor’s degree
+- Verification of completion of all course requirements, including prerequisite courses and bachelor’s degree.

 - Receipt of a non-refundable fee to hold class place.
-This fee is applied to Summer Semester tuition.
+A portion of this fee is applied to Summer Semester tuition.